MeltemKocak/flutter24_bootcamp/README.md

 - **Sprint Review Participants:**
-    * Melisa Nur Alparslan, Olgun Baran Atik, Meltem Sena Koçak, Oğuzhan Gündüz, Onur Turan
+    * `Melisa Nur Alparslan , Olgun Baran Atik, Meltem Sena Koçak, Oğuzhan Gündüz, Onur Turan`

 - **Sprint Retrospective:**
    * In the third sprint, it was decided that the habit tracking pages with friends would be created first by Oğuzhan, Olgun and Melisa.